GSA/idmanagement.gov/_governance/ficampolicymatrix.md

 This table lists Technical Guidance published under ICAM.
 The provide technical details to support consistent, secure and effective implementation of the policies.

-{% assign sorted_guidance = site.data.laws-policies-standards | where: "type", "Policy" | sort: "published", "last" %}
+{% assign sorted_guidance = site.data.laws-policies-standards | where: "type", "Guidance" | sort: "published", "last" %}

 | Document Name | Publication Date | Categories |
 | --- | --- | --- | {% for document in sorted_guidance %}